Frequently Asked Questions about becoming an RDN.

 Q. I understand that a master’s degree will be required to take the RD exam but will there also be changes in requirements for dietetic internships?

 A. No, the current DPD and supervised practice requirements (CP, DI or ISPP), remain in effect.
 The only change is the degree level moving from a minimum baccalaureate degree to a minimum graduate degree.
 The foreign degree equivalency requirement also remains in effect.

 Frequently Asked Questions (FAQs) about the RDN Exam

 Q. I’m a WIC employee but I wasn’t a WIC intern, can I still participate in the e-RD-2b study program?

 A. Yes, as long as you graduated from a dietetic internship within the last year.
-If it’s been more than a year, contact the California WIC Career Development Coordinator at: email@example.com to determine the best study plan for you and available resources to help you study for the exam.
+If it’s been more than a year, contact the WIC Dietetic Internship Director/Coordinator for a list of study resources.

 Q. I was eligible to take the RDN exam a couple years ago, but for personal reasons did not take the exam.
-How can I qualify to take the RDN exam and participate in the RDN Exam study program?
+How can I qualify to take the RD exam and participate in the WIC RD exam study program?

 A. First, you need to contact AND/CDR for authorization to take the exam.
 You are allowed one year to pass the exam, if you need more time you must reapply for another year.
 The longer you have been out of college and your internship, the more difficult it is to pass the exam.
-We find that after 1 year, the pass rate goes down to 50%.
-If it’s been more than 3 years, you will probably need a “refresher” course to update your knowledge in medical nutrition therapy and the nutrition care process.
-Since you graduated more than a year ago you aren’t eligible for the e-RD-2b study program is for WIC interns and employees that graduated from an internship within 1 year.
+If it’s been more than 3 years, you will probably need a “refresher” course to update your knowledge in clinical nutrition and the nutrition care process.
+The e-RD-2b study program is for WIC interns and employees that graduated from an internship within 1 year.
 However, WIC Dietetic Internship Directors/Coordinators can recommend some excellent RD exam study resources.